Solar Reflected Dark Matter under the Influence of a Dark Magnetic Field: Solar Reflected Dark Matter

 in which $n_i(\bx)$ and $T(\bx)$ are the particle number density and the temperature at a given point $\bx$ in the Sun. $k_1$ and $k_2$ are the initial and final momenta of the DM particle, $p_1$ and $p_2$ are the initial and final momenta of charged particles in the Sun. $\mathcal{M}$ stands for the scattering amplitude, which is averaged over initial spins and summed over final spins.
-In this paper, we consider light DM with $m_\chi$ around MeV.
-In numerical simulation, the interior of the Sun is divided into $\sim$2000 radial layers, each layer is accompanied by temperature and number density value, so that the scattering rate can be computed at any position where the DM particle is present.
+In this paper, we consider light DM with $m_\chi$ less than an MeV.
+In the numerical simulation, the interior of the Sun is divided into $\sim$2000 radial layers, each layer is accompanied by temperature and number density values, so that the scattering rate can be computed at any position where the DM particle is present.

-The explicit form of the DM-electron(ion) scattering rate in massless mediator case is calculated in \cite{An:2021qdl} in detail.
+The explicit form of the DM-electron(ion) scattering rate in the massless mediator case is calculated in Ref.~\cite{An:2021qdl} in detail.
 Here we only mention the crucial parts in the calculation.
-The amplitude of the scattering including electron Debye screening effect is
+The amplitude of the scattering including the electron Debye screening effect is

 where the longitudinal permittivity is given by